Vapir Rise: A Dual-Use Convection Style Vaporizer

 All things considered, I wouldn’t go as far as to claim the Rise is better than the Volcano, but the low price point definitely makes it a great economical option.
 The one thing I wish Vapir had adopted from the Extreme Q is the remote control; that would be a nice touch.

 How Do I Use The Vapir Rise Vaporizer?

 To begin using the Vapir Rise, first turn the power switch on the back of the unit to the ON position.
 Blue LED lights will illuminate the front of the vape, the Rise is now in idle mode.
-You will hear a slight electrical hum but we’re not sure what causes the noise – I don’t think it’s the fan either.
+You will hear a slight electrical hum but I’m not sure what causes the noise – I don’t think it’s the fan either.